konflux-ci/e2e-tests/README.md

 $ go mod vendor
 ```

-4. Install Red Hat AppStudio in e2e mode with install script in scripts folder.
-The e2e framework will use by default the `redhat-appstudio-qe` GitHub organization(you can change the GitHub organization by environment variable `MY_GITHUB_ORG`).
+1. Install Red Hat AppStudio in e2e mode.
+By default the installation script will use the `redhat-appstudio-qe` GitHub organization for pushing changes to `infra-deployments` repository.

+**It is recommended to use your fork of [infra-deployments repo](https://github.com/redhat-appstudio/infra-deployments) in your GitHub org instead** - you can change the GitHub organization with environment variable `export MY_GITHUB_ORG=<name-of-your-github-org>`.

    ```bash
       make local/cluster/prepare